-- Do you keep your site on a decent hosting/VPS?
+- Do you keep your site on decent hosting/VPS?

-I know you have your budget, but building your site on low-quality cheap hosting and make it perform well it’s still possible but remember that RAM is RAM and CPU is CPU.
+I know you have your budget, but building your site on low-quality cheap hosting and making it perform well it’s still possible but remember that RAM is RAM and CPU is CPU.
 Simple rule?
 The more the better.
-Still with a proper server set up, cause you can have a blasting great server and perform badly as the sysadmin is not getting things right in place or optimizing the machine as it should.
+Still with a proper server setup, cause you can have a blasting great server and perform badly as the sysadmin is not getting things right in place or optimizing the machine as it should.
 This is a great investment in the mid-long term.
-Get a quality host with a scalable system so you can get a better machine when you will need it and is in the same system it will be a matter of a few clicks!
+Get a quality host with a scalable system so you can get a better machine when you will need it will be a matter of a few clicks!

 I would recommend these for VPS : Vultr, especially the High Frequencies servers, are very good and DigitalOcean

-In my experience regarding hosted wp sites in Italy i vouch for Serverplan along with Vhosting.
-My personal experience for these when i contacted them were positive in terms of support and i was able to resolve the problems i had or the doubt i shared in a professional and rapid way.
+In my experience regarding hosted wp sites in Italy, i vouch for Serverplan along with Vhosting.
+My personal experience with these when i contacted them was positive in terms of support and i was able to resolve the problems i had or the doubt i shared in a professional and rapid way.

 I would stay away for LIFETIME DEAL HOSTING.
 Why?
 Cause hosting is a recurring cost even for them, and infrastructure to be maintained at a level must be updated constantly.
 What you pay now, will cost more (or less) in the future, and it’s a total gamble to base your site or your company on such risk, don’t do it, you’ll thank me later.